Jacob Crouch: Stepfather guilty of 'vicious' baby murder

 During the trial, prosecutors said Jacob's injuries had been caused by him being kicked or stamped on.

-They said that neither parent gave him the care he "needed or deserved".
+They said neither parent gave him the care he "needed or deserved" or seeking medical attention for him.

 Follow BBC East Midlands on Facebook, on Twitter, or on Instagram.
 Send your story ideas to eastmidsnews@bbc.co.uk.